opensensorhub/osh-docs/src/web/sensorweb-api/intro.md

 | qos           | 1             |
 | retainFlag    | true          |
 | payload       | "{ 'temp': 20.5, 'press': 1032, 'status': 'ok' }" |

+The datastream itself must have been previously created with the HTTP JSON API.

 ### MQTT over Websocket